gamezatwork/gamezatwork.github.io/_portfolio/2020-01-01-AceEarthRepair.md

 team_size: 3
 roles:
 - Gameplay Programmer
+project_short_summary: |
-project_short_summary: Play as an astronaut and repair the earth or rebuild an earth of your liking!
-Left Click to shoot out blocks.
+  Play as an astronaut and repair the earth or rebuild an earth of your liking!
+Left Click to shoot out pieces of the earth back onto the core, and try to get all the pieces attached to the core before the time limit!
+project_extra_notes: Created for Global Game Jam 2020.
 project_summary: |
   Ace Earth Repair is a 2D puzzle-action game where you play as an astronaut trying to repair earth by shooting all the broken bits of earth back at the core.
 project_description: |